 It has been a question that has been asked many times by people, yet society cannot provide a correct definition everyone agrees with.
 However, at Cassiobury Court we are inclined to follow scientific proof that drug addiction is a disease.
 Just like pulmonary diseases, cardiovascular diseases and other illnesses.

 Drug addiction is a mental and physical condition, that is triggered by repeated drug use.
 Most drugs affect certain parts of your brain that regulate your emotions and feelings.
 An example is cocaine.
 Cocaine is a drug that manipulates the dopamine regulation in your brain – It makes you feel happy, careless and most importantly, euphoric and self-confident.
 That feeling that is caused by an increase in dopamine is addictive itself as your reward system in the brain keeps seeking that feeling of happiness

 After repeated use of a drug, your brain adjusts the regulation of chemicals such as dopamine.
 This leads to a process known as tolerance.
 You will need to take more and more drugs in order to reach that feeling of satisfaction.

 What follows, is your brain being this adjusted to outside stimulation of these chemicals.
+Scientists often claim that once your pursuit of getting high against becomes pathological – the drug use does not become recreational anymore.
+Your Drug use becomes pathological when you cannot enjoy the drug taking process anymore – nor are you able to abstain for a prolonged time.
 You will feel like your body is missing something that is needed to survive if you do not take the drugs.
 That is how addiction starts.

 What can cause Drug Addiction?